Table of content

 Best Practices for TYPO3 Website and SEO Tips

-- Use short, keyword-rich URLs - Use clean, meaningful URLs that clearly reflect the page content.
+- Use clear URLs: Use short, punchy URLs with keywords - they reflect the page content.

-- Submit sitemaps to Google Search Console - Ensure all pages are discoverable and indexed by search engines.
+- Submit sitemaps: Submit to Google Search Console to ensure all pages are indexed.

-- Test performance with PageSpeed Insights - Improve loading speed and user experience by fixing performance issues.
+- Optimize page speed: Test with PageSpeed Insights and fix performance issues.

 Monitoring of TYPO3 Search Engine Optimization Performance

-To ensure that your TYPO3 website continues to rank well, it's important to regularly monitor SEO performance as described in this blog post.
+To ensure your TYPO3 website continues to rank well, it's important to regularly monitor SEO performance.
 These tools and practices will help you track progress, identify issues and continuously improve your content.

 Connect your TYPO3 website to analytics platforms to track traffic and user behavior.
 Popular options include: